'Fugitive' ex-UBS trader cannot escape U.S. case over Libor: judge

-NEW YORK (Reuters) - A former UBS AG trader charged as part of a U.S. investigation into Libor rate manipulation lost a bid to have the case dismissed on Monday, with a federal judge ruling that a fugitive from U.S. justice had no right to mount a legal challenge.
+NEW YORK, Aug 3 (Reuters) - A former UBS AG trader charged as part of a U.S. investigation into Libor rate manipulation lost a bid to have the case dismissed on Monday, with a federal judge ruling that a fugitive from U.S. justice had no right to mount a legal challenge.

 U.S. District Judge Paul Crotty in Manhattan said Roger Darin, a Swiss citizen, was “flouting judicial process” by remaining in his home country to avoid arrest while sending lawyers to ask the judge to dismiss the case.